 Gansach “did not find a framework which would sufficiently bridge the distance between the objects, the subjects and the theorists” during her subsequent studies in anthropology at the London School of Economics and Art and Architecture at the School of Oriental and Asian Studies in London.
 She completed her doctoral dissertation at the Architectural Association School of Architecture in 2000: “Social Constructions.
 A Comparative Study of Architectures in the High Himalaya and North West Nepal.
 Lessons from: Nyimathang, Humla District; Togkhyu, Dolpo District; Braga, Manang District.”
 Ada Gansach returns to Bhaktapur almost every year.
 Since the 1980s she has also been a practising freelance architect involved in various cooperative projects in London and Tel Aviv.
 She has also taught at the Haifa Institute of Technology.

 From Ada Gansach’s dissertation (pp. 7, 8):

 The history of vernacular architecture is linked to the history of the ‘West’ and reflects the positioned interests of its authors.
-Studies began with travellers’ adventures or scientific expeditions, grew with colonial powers and were transformed into the nostalgia of late modernism.
-It is significant that the resurgence of the discourse since 1960s coincided with the realization of the results of urbanisation and the effects of international idioms in planning and architecture’, and that it is associated with the need ‘to inform economic and development [aid] programmes initiated following post-WW II decolonization and a growing dissatisfaction with the aesthetic principles and design ideologies associated with ‘architectural modernism’.”
+Studies began with traveler’s adventures or scientific expeditions, grew with colonial powers and were transformed into the nostalgia of late modernism.
+It is significant that the resurgence of the discourse since 1960’s coincided with the realization of the results of urbanization and the effects of international idioms in planning and architecture, and that it is associated with the need ‘to inform economic and development [aid] programmes initiated following post-WW II decolonization and a growing dissatisfaction with the aesthetic principles and design ideologies associated with ‘architectural modernism’.”